acmucsd/Element.AI/documentation/obs_and_act.md

 Please refer to the [Graphic Documentation]() for a more in-depth explanation of game rules with visuals.
 Notably, the [Graphic Documentation]() does not include the following information about action and observation structure/logic.

-Please refer to the `README.md`'s in the root directory and each kit for usage instructions.
+Please refer to the `README.md`'s in the root directory, the replay directory, and each kit for usage instructions.

 ## Observations

 - the difference between `iter` and `curr_step` **(very important)** are defined in the [Graphic Documentation]()
-- `reward` is a dictionary where each `reward['player_[num]']` returns the total points for that player so far
+- `rewards` is a dictionary where each `rewards['player_[num]']` returns the total points for that player so far
 - `obs` is the observation, which tells you the state of the environment.
 It is structured as follows: